pantheon-systems/terminus-repository-plugin/README.md

 ### Creating a New Site

-Once the plugin has been installed, you should execute a command like this to create a site:
+Once the plugin has been installed, you can run `site:create` with additional options to create a site using external version control:

 ```
-terminus repository:site:create <site_name> <label> <upstream> "<your-organization>"
+terminus site:create <site_name> <label> <upstream> --vcs-provider=github --org=<your-organization>
 ```

+- `vcs-provider`: Specifies where the site repository should be hosted.
+Current options are `github` or `pantheon`.
+- `org`: This parameter is _required_ if specifying a `--vcs-provider` other than "pantheon".

 Some other options available:

 - `visibility`: whether to make the repo "public" or "private" (default: private).
 - `region`: Pantheon region for your site.
-- `installation_id`: If you already have one installation and want to reuse it for the new site.
+- `vcs-org`: If you've already set up a Pantheon site and want to create another one with the same Github organization, you can specify that organization using this option.

 Once you run this command, the site creation process will start.
 You will be prompted to install the GitHub Application to be able to manage your external repository.
 Follow through the steps in the provided GitHub link and once you do that, the site creation process will continue and will eventually create a repository (named after your site name) in the provided GitHub account.